Learning with Importance Weighted Variational Inference: Analyzing Importance-weighted VI Gradient Estimators

-The derivation details for this example are deferred to \Cref{app:ex:GaussianHighDim}. \end{ex} As $N, d \to \infty$, \Cref{ex:GaussianHighDim} states that the condition \eqref{eq:Nexpd}, that is the number of samples $N$ does not grow quicker than exponentially with the dimension of the latent space~$d$, leads to a weight collapse in the REP and DREP gradient estimators of the VR-IWAE bound for all $\alpha \in [0,1)$ (in the DREP case we also require $d \ll N^r$ for some $r>0$, which is a very mild condition in practice).
-Bypassing \eqref{eq:Nexpd} imposes a heavy computational budget as $d$ increases. \Cref{ex:GaussianHighDim} thus illustrates how the VR-IWAE bound methodology with $N > 1$ and $\alpha \in [0,1)$, which includes the IWAE bound methodology ($\alpha = 0$), may not lead to improvements over the ELBO one ($N = 1$) in high dimensions due to a collapse in its gradient estimators.
-Let us now put \Cref{ex:GaussianHighDim} in perspective with the findings of \cite{daudel2022Alpha}. \looseness=-1
+We also have that $\mathbb{V}(\gradDREP[1,1]) = 0$.
+The derivation details for this example are deferred to \Cref{app:ex:GaussianHighDim}. \end{ex} As $N, \epsilon^2d \to \infty$, \Cref{ex:GaussianHighDim} states that the condition \eqref{eq:Nexpd} amounts to assuming that the number of samples $N$ does not grow quicker than exponentially with $\rme^{\epsilon^2 d}$, in which case the REP gradient estimator with $N>1$ reverts to the REP gradient estimator with $N=1$ (ELBO).
+Bypassing \eqref{eq:Nexpd} imposes a heavy computational budget as the latent space dimension $d$ increases unless $\epsilon$ decreases to compensate, that is, the variational approximation closely matches the posterior density.

-\cite[Example 3]{daudel2022Alpha} shows that for the setting described in \Cref{ex:GaussPrev,ex:Gaussian}: as $N,d \to \infty$ and under \eqref{eq:Nexpd}, a weight collapse phenomenon occurs in the VR-IWAE bound for all $\alpha \in [0,1)$.
-Consequently, \Cref{ex:GaussianHighDim} lends credence to the idea that the behavior of the VR-IWAE bound and of its REP and DREP gradient estimators are intertwined through conditions of the form \eqref{eq:Nexpd} (and more generally of the form \eqref{eq:gaussian-high-dim-growing-cond}).
-While \cite{daudel2022Alpha} focused only on the behavior of the VR-IWAE bound, we uncover in \Cref{thm:CollapseSNRGaussian-bis,thm:CollapseSNRGaussian} additional conditions on top of conditions of the form \eqref{eq:gaussian-high-dim-growing-cond} which pertain to the SNR of the REP and DREP gradient estimators when $N = 1$ and permit us to capture the behavior of these estimators for the Gaussian case when $N > 1$ in high-dimensions. \looseness=-1

-We conjecture that, under adequate conditions making the centered and normalized log likelihood ratio $S_d(\varepsilon, \theta, \phi, \phi';x)$ in \eqref{eq:lognormalReparm} well approximated by a Gaussian random field as $d$ increases, there will be a weight collapse in the REP and DREP gradient estimators of the VR-IWAE bound under conditions akin to (possibly stronger than) \eqref{eq:gaussian-high-dim-growing-cond}, \eqref{eq:SNRcondCollapse}, \eqref{eq:SNRcondCollapse-bis} and \eqref{eq:SNRcondCollapse-ter}.
-Indeed, we already know from \cite{daudel2022Alpha} that in instances where \eqref{eq:weightsIIDstart2} holds (the setting described in \Cref{ex:LinGaussPrev} is one such instance), the condition for collapse in the VR-IWAE bound is to have $N$ that does not grow quicker than exponentially with $d^{1/3}$.
-Establishing associated weight collapse results for the REP and DREP gradient estimators of the VR-IWAE bound is left for future work.